Beta build. Report issues to your operator channel.

 Where should I start?

-Does a public dashboard mean public spend?
+Does a public dashboard mean anyone can spend my quota?

 Read the guides